Magnolia Tribune

 Inspired by a recent trip to Texas, here is a complete Tex Mex meal featuring tender carne asada, pillowy homemade flour tortillas, a spicy roasted salsa tatemada, and a margarita for good measure.
 Muy bueno.
 Enjoy.

 My bride, a Mississippi girl who grew up in Texas, first introduced me to real “Tex Mex.”
-While Mississippi's of the mill Mexican food is fine, in my humble estimation, it does not up to the quality and flavors found in the Lonestar state.
+While Mississippi’s run of the mill Mexican food is fine, in my humble estimation, it does not live up to the quality and flavors found in the Lonestar state.

-As I sat down to a sizzling platter of fajitas at Ninfa's in Houston, it got me thinking: could you reproduce this? had the question, I needed the answer.
+As I sat down to a sizzling platter of fajitas at Ninfa’s in Houston, it got me thinking: could you reproduce this?
+Having had the question, I needed the answer.

 I settled on trying to produce three basic components of quality Tex Mex: carne asada (marinated steak), homemade flour tortillas, and salsa tatemada (roasted salsa).
 For good measure, I threw in some pollo asada and salsa roja…and also some margaritas.